JobDoesburg/rde-prototype/README.md

 It contains submodules for different components of the RDE prototype.
 Most notably, it enables a demo page that shows the RDE prototype in action (not implemented for a specific application).

-This repository does not include the RDE Android app that is required to use the RDE prototype.
+Note that for the purpose of the demo, this repository contains a pre-built debug APK of the RDE Android app.
 The source code for the RDE Android app can be found at [https://gitlab.surf.nl/filesender/rde-client-android](https://gitlab.surf.nl/filesender/rde-client-android).

 ## Components